fluffy-bunny/zitadel-traefik-secure/README.md

 You can now go to your browser at [whoami.localhost.dev](https://whoami.localhost.dev), enjoy :rocket: !
 You can now go to your browser at [zitadel.localhost.dev](https://zitadel.localhost.dev), enjoy :rocket: !
+You can now go to your browser at [pgadmin.localhost.dev](https://pgadmin.localhost.dev), enjoy :rocket: !
+You can now go to your browser at [smtp.localhost.dev](https://smtp.localhost.dev), enjoy :rocket: !

 *Note: you can access to Træfik dashboard at: [traefik.localhost.dev](https://traefik.localhost.dev)*